CodeIsaMystic/CodeIsaMystic/README.md

 ## Still learning...

-...since 2017, I've started to code on my first ugly projects, I'm now figuring out how to build some nice stuff, attempting to be more professionnal every days.
-I'm following road maps, a learning plans, the trends and working on it.
+Following road maps, learning plans, trends and best practices to make my work more professionnal...

 ## Coding as a lifestyle